MHS-20/From-Scratch-Projects/README.md

 ## Building From Scratch
 I plan to build well-known technologies and frameworks from the ground up to gain a deeper understanding of how they work internally.
-I'll collect smaller projects in this repository, larger projects will likely have their own dedicated repositories but I'll put a link here.
+I'll collect smaller projects in this repository, larger projects will likely have their own dedicated repo but I'll put a link here.
 I’ll use various programming languages, selecting the most suitable for each task.